Clark Associates Funeral Home Cremation Services

 in descending relationship are:

-- A Person/Agent designated in a written instrument Pursuant to
+- Person designated in written instrument (final disposition “agent”);

 The Cremation Process